ome/omero-scripts/docs/installing-scripts.rst

 Uploading and managing scripts
 ------------------------------

-:doc:`/developers/scripts/user-guide` describes the workflow for developing and uploading scripts as an Admin. **Any scripts you add to the lib/scripts/ directory as a server admin will be considered 'trusted' and automatically detected by OMERO, allowing them to be run on the server from the clients or
+:doc:`user-guide` describes the workflow for developing and uploading scripts as an Admin. **Any scripts you add to the lib/scripts/ directory as a server admin will be considered 'trusted' and automatically detected by OMERO, allowing them to be run on the server from the clients or